 "I have no problem whatsoever with legitimate criticism of Israel," Reich explained.
 "But there's a huge difference between criticizing Israel and anti-Semitism."

-The strong police presence at pro-Israel demonstrations is meant to make the participants feel safe.
+at pro-Israel demonstrations is meant to make the participants feel safe.
 Access to the protest sites is guarded and entrants' bags are inspected.
 Reich and his friends have been asking themselves, "Why is this even necessary in Germany?
 Why can't demonstrations be peaceful, without the danger of attacks - at least in Germany?"

-This new wave of anti-Semitism, seemingly originating chiefly from communities of people with Muslim heritage, continues to spread throughout Europe and is becoming increasingly visible in Germany.
+, seemingly originating chiefly from communities of people with Muslim heritage, continues to spread throughout Europe and is becoming increasingly visible in Germany.
 It is attracting support from both left-wing and right-wing radicals.

 In particular young German Jews, who are experiencing such strong anti-Jewish sentiment for the first time in their lives, are becoming anxious.
 They do not understand how something like this can happen today at all.